 You’re not going anywhere.
 So light some candles, slice another jay off that tiger’s arse, and settle in.
 Nothing to do but write.

 But that’s not why I like the rain.

 Bangkok is very deep pond, with levels beneath levels going all the way down into the dark.
 You ripple around on top of it like an insect trapped by the surface tension, peering down into the murk.
 Even what you can see is enough to give you vertigo.
 What creatures swim around down there?
 The surface of the water is the glass floor of an elevator, a glass-bottomed gondola floating on darkness, a hundred storeys up.
 The ground is so far down that it’s lost in haze.

 There’s a limit to their solidarity, though.
-One rule: if you’re crying, don’t expect other girls to put their arms round you.
+One rule: if you’re crying, don’t expect other girls to comfort you.
 If you cry, they’ll laugh in your face.
-You’ve got to keep smiling.
-Because if you cry you’ll make them cry too.
+You’ve got to keep smiling, because if you cry you’ll make them cry too.

 I’d be no good in that land of smiles.
 My aspect is often serious, and my face betrays emotion – sometimes, emotions other than the ones I’m consciously feeling.
-My face has a mind of its own.
+My face has a mind of its own, you could say.
 And I wasn’t hitting the bars for laughs, I was looking for driven pleasure, which is a different thing.

 ‘Think too much!’ they’d say to me.
-‘Why you too serious?’ the girls would ask me.
+‘Why you too serious?’ the girls would ask.
 ‘If you be serious, we be serious too.’

 And you don’t want to see that, said Wan.